Hi-Media/reST-test/doc/Chap6-ServerToServer.rst

 --------------------------	-------------------------------------------------------------------------------------------------------------------------------------------------------------------
 Fraud_screening				Result of the fraud screening.
-	scoring					total score assigned to the transaction (main risk indicator). result					The overall result of risk assessment returned by the Payment Gateway.
-							Value must be a member of the following list.
+	scoring					total score assigned to the transaction (main risk indicator). result					The overall result of risk assessment returned by the Payment Gateway.Value must be a member of the following list.
 								-	pending 	:rules were not checked.
 								-	accepted	:transaction accepted.
 								-	blocked		:transaction rejected due to system rules.